How to Catch a Splake

 That fall Wayne sold me a portable depth finder for the dinghy and I discovered that my magic 23-foot depth was in fact the bottom of the lake at 83′, glimpsed intermittently on a 60′ dial.
 The spiral of increasing knowledge and decreasing success began with that discovery and continued until in later years the twin curses of wisdom and improved equipment had completely ruined my luck.

 In my declining years, though, I can still think back to that first summer as a splake fisherman: through the confident use of wrong information I enjoyed the best fishing of my life.
-There must be a lesson there somewhere, but in the twenty-five years since I haven’t been able to figure out what.
+There must be a lesson there somewhere, but in the thirty-five years since I haven’t been able to figure out what.